 Distance: 9.55 miles

-After leaving Thacher State Park, the Long Path follows paved roads to Wolf Creek Falls Preserve, where it follows trails for about one mile.
-The trail then goes back to local roads until it reaches Christman Sanctuary.
+After leaving Thacher State Park, the Long Path follows paved roads to Wolf Creek Falls Preserve, where it follows several trails past attractive waterfalls.
+The trail then follows local roads until it reaches Christman Sanctuary.

 From the NY Thruway North, merge onto I-87 N/I-90 E toward Albany/Montreal.
 Take Exit 1S toward US-20/Western Ave.
 Turn right onto US-20 W/Western Ave, and in about 4 miles turn left onto NY-146 W. Continue for 6 miles, and in Altamont continue on NY-156 W. In 1.3 mi turn left onto Old Stage Road.
 The trailhead parking is on the left.